pmozil/pandoc_resume/markdown/resume.md

 ### September 2022 - January 2023: CPU design and development

-I designed and developed 4 CPUs in SystemVerilog for the de10-nano devkit, according to the specification of 4 ISAs.
-The work also included writing test scripts written in esoteric assembly and writing documentation for the CPU implementation.
+I designed and developed 4 CPUs in SystemVerilog for the Cyclone V FPGA, according to the specification of 4 ISAs.
+The work also included writing test scripts written in assembly designed for the 4 ISAs and writing documentation for the CPU implementation.

-### February 2023 - June 2023: CUDA app development
+### February 2023 - June 2023: Development of patchy-particle systems simulation in CUDA

 I designed a program for simulation of patchy particle systems.
+It included multiple thermodynamic ensembles as well as a multiple potential calculation methods, e. g.
+MD and Monte-Carlo.
 [Link](https://ucu-computer-science.github.io/poc,/acs,/os,/c++/2024/09/01/preprints-2024-1.html)

 ### 2023 - 2025: Teaching assistant for Principles of Computer organisation, Architecture of Computer Systems and Operating Systems courses